 Recognition of Recipients

-Recipients of the Safety Achievement, the Excellence in Safety and the Making a Difference awards will be honored during a special dinner held the first night of the 2019 County Management and Risk Conference held in San Marcos, April 10-12, 2019.
+Recipients of the Safety Achievement, the Excellence in Safety and the Making a Difference awards are honored during a special dinner held the annual TAC County Management and Risk Conference.
 These award recipients will also be reimbursed for a hotel room during the conference.
 This is in addition to the reimbursement TAC provides to two Pool members per county for most travel expenses incurred to attend the conference.

 Safety Achievement Award

 An application is required for this award (formerly the Safety Award).
-It will be presented to TAC RMP WC Program participants that have a 2018 Loss Ratio of 65 percent or less* (determined by the TAC RMP Awards Committee) and to those that demonstrate they have meet the criteria below:
+It will be presented to TAC RMP WC Program participants that have an annual Loss Ratio of 65 percent or less* (determined by the TAC RMP Awards Committee) and to those that demonstrate they have meet the criteria below:

 - Safety Program or Accident Prevention Plan